Some of Imperial's current research into infectious diseases are outlined below.

 Professor Robert Wilkinson

 HIV and TB are amongst the most pressing public health problems in Africa.
-Through their studies, the group has revealed that by early adulthood, more than 80% of people in townships are infected with TB.
-The group has investigated the effects and mechanisms of preventative therapies, including antiretroviral therapy, isoniazid and vitamin D.
+South Africa accounts for 19% of the global number of people living with HIV, and 25% of the global incidence of HIV-TB co-infection.
+Through their studies, the group has revealed that by early adulthood, more than 80% of people living in South African townships are infected with Mycobacterium tuberculosis.

 Professor Wilkinson directs the Wellcome Centre for Infectious Diseases Research in Africa (CIDRI-Africa); CIDRI-Africa was established at the University of Cape Town (UCT) to augment acknowledged strengths in the basic and clinical aspects of infectious diseases research in UCT’s Faculty of Health Sciences.